TalkingData/vue-rx/README.md

 ### `v-stream`: Streaming DOM Events

-`vue-rx` provides the `v-stream` directive which allows you to stream DOM events to an Rx Subject.
+`vue-rxloop` provides the `v-stream` directive which allows you to stream DOM events to an Rx Subject.
 The syntax is similar to `v-on` where the directive argument is the event name, and the binding value is the target Rx Subject.

 ``` html
 <button v-stream:click="plus$">+</button>